2018 Florida Senate election: District 25

-District 25 consists of Martin, St. Lucie and part of Palm Beach counties.
+District 25 consists of Martin and St. Lucie counties, and part of Palm Beach County.
 An election for this district was not scheduled to occur until the 2020 general elections, but a special election was scheduled concurrent with the 2018 general elections due to a vacancy that occurred as a result of the resignation of former Senate President Joe Negron.